Villum Berregaard

 Villum Berregaard (2 January 1717 – 1 December 1769) was a Danish government official and Supreme Court justice.

 Early life and education

 Berregaard was born on 2 January 1717 at Antvorskov, the son of chamberlain Christian Frederik Berregaard (1683–1750) and Jytte Worm (1683–1741).
 His father was a major landowner whose holdings included til Kølbygård, Borreby and Antvorskow.
 He was the cousin of Bolle Luxdorph.

 Career

 In 1736, Berregaard was appointed as hofjunker.
 In the same year, he became a councillor (kommiteret) in kammerkollegiet.

-In 1741, Berregaard was appointed as country governor of Korsør and Antvorskov.
+In 1741, Berregaard was appointed as county governor of Korsør and Antvorskov.
 In 1771, he became a councillor (deputeret) in Admiralitets- og Kommissariatskollegiet.
 In 1753, he was also appointed as a Supreme Court justice.
 In 1759, he became director of the Poor Authority (De Fattiages Værn).
 In 1763, he became director of the Økonomi- og Kommercekollegiet.
 In 1767, he became 1st Councillor in Ekstraskattekommissionen.
 In 1769, he was appointed as president of the Supreme Court.